Girls Catholic Central High School

 Girls' Catholic Central High School (GCC) was a private, non-boarding college preparatory secondary school for girls grades 9 through 12 located in midtown Detroit, Michigan.
-Guided by the religious philosophy of St. Thérèse the Little Flower, the school’s stated mission included the encouragement of a life-long commitment to Christian values, as well as the achievement of academic excellence.
-The single-sex educational program was designed with a focus on spiritual, moral, and intellectual development, and the preparation of young women for adulthood in the absence of other social distractions.

 History

 In September 1893, four IHM Sisters (Sisters, Servants of the Immaculate Heart of Mary) opened a school called St. Patrick's, at Cathedral parish in Detroit.
-After several years as St. Patrick's Grade School, and Saints Peter and Paul Academy, the building was renamed Catholic Central High School for Girls and converted into a high school curriculum in the school year 1927-28.
+After several years as St. Patrick's Grade School and Saints Peter and Paul Academy, the building was renamed Catholic Central High School for Girls and converted to a high school curriculum in the school year 1927-28.

 The first graduate was recorded on June 22, 1899.

-Thereafter, the school, under the auspices of the Archdiocese of Detroit, was administered by the IHM Sisters, Priests of the CICM order, and was accredited by the North Central Association Commission on Accreditation.
-The tuition-based academic program included strict entrance exams and admission requirements under which potential student applicants were carefully scrutinized.
+Thereafter, the school, under its new name, Girls’ Catholic Central High School, and under the auspices of the Archdiocese of Detroit, was administered by the IHM Sisters, Priests of the CICM order.
+It was accredited by the North Central Association Commission on Accreditation.
+The tuition-based academic program required entrance exams and maintained selective admission standards for prospective students.

 Many students traveled from considerable distances, not only from Detroit, Hamtramck and Highland Park but also suburbs including Ferndale, Grosse Pointe, and Livonia.
 Although the student body was predominantly white for many years, the social changes of the late 1950s and early 1960s began to bring about the enrollment of a small number of students of color.
-In an atmosphere of ethnic, cultural, and economic diversity, young women of all nationalities, some foreign-born from Eastern European countries, were assimilating comfortably and forming strong bonds of friendship.
-The interactions and developing camaraderie between the high-achieving students proved to be mutually beneficial and paved the way to academic success.

-Located on a quiet side street in mid-town Detroit, the three-story school building's Gothic Revival structure is in keeping with the beautiful sounds wafting from nearby Orchestra Hall as the Detroit Symphony Orchestra rehearsed.
-Familiar symphonies and classical works by famous composers inadvertently provided accompaniment to afternoon classes.
+Located on a side street in mid-town Detroit, the three-story school building is built in the Gothic Revival style.
+The school is located near the Orchestra Hall building where the Detroit Symphony Orchestra rehearses.
+Music from the Orchestra Hall can be heard during afternoon classes.

 Academics

-The demanding college preparatory curriculum offered the required and elective courses at each grade level in Religion, English, Mathematics, Science, Social Studies, Foreign Language (Latin I, II, III), Business (Typing, Shorthand), and Physical Education.
-A low student-teacher ratio was maintained, ensuring a maximum student body of around 300.
-The faculty was strongly supported by families who shared the values and mission of Girls Catholic Central and the advantages of single-gender college preparatory education in the absence of demographic influences.
+The college preparatory curriculum offered the required and elective courses at each grade level in Religion, English, Mathematics, Science, Social Studies, Foreign Language (Latin I, II, III), Business (Typing, Shorthand), and Physical Education.